erlef/setup-beam/README.md

 using YAML strings, as these examples do, so that numbers like `23.0` don't end up being parsed as `23`, which is not equivalent.

-For pre-release Elixir versions, such as `1.11.0-rc.0`, use the full version specifier (`1.11.0-rc.0`).
+For pre-release versions, such as `v1.11.0-rc.0`, use the full version specifier (`v1.11.0-rc.0`) and set option `version-type` to `strict`.
 Pre-release versions are opt-in, so `1.11.x` will not match a pre-release.

 ### Compatibility between Operating System and Erlang/OTP